joelsmith5k/webapp_template_team44/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── swipe.html               # essentially the landing HTML file, this is the "home" page of the application.
+└── README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
     /blah.jpg                #
+    /swipe.png               # Image for use in swipe.html
 ├── scripts                  # Folder for scripts
     /blah.js                 #
 ├── styles                   # Folder for styles